HanSolar/chess_epd_matefinder/README.md

 - Please dont contact me for support, figure it out and love the new knowlege you gained.
 - Do what you want with this code, its a gift
+- Donate if you care for my well being thanks.